benkilmartin/SQA-GroupHandBook/codingStandards.md

 - It helps in code reuse and helps to detect error easily.
 - It promotes sound programming practices and increases efficiency of the programmers.

+## Indentation:
+Proper indentation is very important to increase the readability of the code.
+For making the code readable, programmers should use White spaces properly.
+Some of the spacing conventions are given below:
+- There must be a space after giving a comma between two function arguments.
+- Each nested block should be properly indented and spaced.
+- Proper Indentation should be there at the beginning and at the end of each block in the program.
+- All braces should start from a new line and the code following the end of braces also start from a new line.

 1.https://www.browserstack.com/guide/coding-standards-best-practices#:~:text=Practices%20To%20Follow-,What%20are%20Coding%20Standards%3F,sophisticated%20and%20highly%20functional%20code.